dheeraj-chakilam/equinox/SPECIFICATION.md

 ## 8\.
 Snapshotting

-Snapshotting is a state caching mechanism used to reduce the number of events that need to be read from a stream to perform an operation and can be generated using the _delta_ function <span style="color: rgb(34,34,34);">Δ</span><span style="color: rgb(34,34,34);"> defined above.
-When performing an operation on an aggregate, the latest snapshot `**s<span style="font-size: 11.6667px;"><sub>latest</sub></span>**` is read.
-Then then events since sequence number `**n**` of the latest snapshot can read from the event store, or the operation can be attempted speculatively with the expected version `**n**`.
+Snapshotting is a state caching mechanism used to reduce the number of events that need to be read from a stream to perform an operation and can be generated using the _delta_ function **Δ** defined above.
+When performing an operation on an aggregate, the latest snapshot **s<sub>latest</sub>** is read.
+Then then events since sequence number **n** of the latest snapshot can read from the event store, or the operation can be attempted speculatively with the expected version `**n**`.
 Snapshots are broadly classified along three dimensions: generator, storage and interval.
 The generator can be the client itself, or it can be done using a projection.
 Snapshots can be stored in the same event store as the events themselves, or an entirely different data store.
-Finally, snapshots can be generated for each event or on a fixed interval. </span>
+Finally, snapshots can be generated for each event or on a fixed interval.

 * * *